grame-cncm/faust/architecture/juce/README.md

 The following options are available:

  - `-standalone` : to produce a standalone project, otherwise a plugin project is generated
  - `-nvoices <num>` : to produce a polyphonic self-contained DSP with <num> voices, ready to be used with MIDI or OSC
  - `-effect <effect.dsp>` : to produce a polyphonic DSP connected to a global output effect, ready to be used with MIDI or OSC
  - `-effect auto` : to produce a polyphonic DSP connected to a global output effect defined as 'effect' in <file.dsp>, ready to be used with MIDI or OSC
+ - `-jucemodulesdir <dir>` : to set JUCE modules directory to <dir>, such as ~/JUCE/modules
  - `-jsynth` : to use JUCE polyphonic Synthesizer instead of Faust polyphonic code
  - `-midi` : activates MIDI control
  - `-osc` : activates OSC control
  - `-llvm` : to use the LLVM compilation chain (OSX and Linux for now)
  - `-soundfile` : when compiling DSP using 'soundfile' primitive, to add needed resources
  - `-help or -h` : shows the different options

 As usual with faust2xx tools, other Faust compiler specific options can be given to **faust2juce**, like `-cn name` to give a name to the generated DSP class, or `-vec -lv 1 -lv 1` to compile in vector mode...